Real Madrid-Barcelona: what is the biggest ever win in El Clásico?

 Lionel Messi (Barcelona) – 26 goals

-Lionel Messi, the only man in the top 10 that is still active in the Clásico, leads the table with 26 goals.
-Those 26 goals – 18 in LaLiga, 6 in the Spanish Super Cup, 2 in Europe – have come over the record total 44 fixtures that the Argentine striker has played since his first game against Real Madrid more than 15 years ago in November, 2005.
+Messi, whose 17-year Barça career ended when he departing for Paris Saint-Germain in 2021, leads the table with 26 goals.
+Those goals – 18 in LaLiga, 6 in the Spanish Super Cup, 2 in Europe – came over the record total of 45 fixtures that the Argentine striker played following his first game against Madrid in November 2005.

 Cristiano Ronaldo (Real Madrid) – 18 goals